pyth-network/pyth-sdk-solidity/README.md

 ### pre-commit hooks

-pre-commit is a tool that checks and fixes simple issues (formatting, build, ...) before each commit.
+pre-commit is a tool that checks and fixes simple issues (formatting, ...) before each commit.
 You can install it by following [their website](https://pre-commit.com/).
 In order to enable checks for this repo run `pre-commit install` from command-line in the root of this repo.

-The checks are also performed in the CI to ensure the code follows consistent formatting and can be built.
+The checks are also performed in the CI to ensure the code follows consistent formatting.